Genital Warts in Men

-Learn more about the treatment of genital warts here
+Find out more about treatment methods of genital warts here

-It is the Human Papilloma Virus (HPV), which is also the cause of common warts on different areas of the body.
-Until today more than 80 strains of the virus have been identified, almost half of which are affecting the genital area.
+It is the Human Papilloma Virus (HPV), which is also the cause of common skin warts on different regions of the body.
+Until today, more than 80 strains of the HPV have been identified, while almost 50% of them are affecting the genital area.

 The virus enters the skin and mucous membranes through tiny scratches in the genital area, which are caused during sexual activity.
 HPV causes quick proliferation of the skin cells, leading to the development of benign lumps.
 For men, these are rather a discomfort and not so dangerous as they infect the urethra, penis, scrotum and the area around the anus.